Primary

 Explosively jump your feet back to a strong plank position and immediately jump them back toward your hands.
 Keep your core braced throughout to prevent your hips from sagging.

-Want Squat Thrust in your program?
+See where Squat Thrust fits in your weekly plan

 Stand with feet shoulder-width apart.